tundruh/squadron-65/README.md

-Binds for using a 65% keyboard and a mouse with 4 side buttons.
+Simple binds for using a 65%/60% keyboard and a mouse with 4 side buttons.

 Most binds are left as default, with a few changes to make it easier for those with non-standard layouts).
-Of course, binds will still work on any keyboard regardless of form factor, just be sure to check your boards manual/key locations for anything smaller than 65%.
+Of course, binds will still work on any keyboard regardless of form factor, just be sure to check your board's manual/key locations for anything smaller than 65%.

 ## How to Import Binds/CFG using SC Launch Configurator